WASdev/sample.jaxws.web/README.md

 2. Right click the project and select `Run As` -> `Maven Clean`.
 3. Right click the project and select `Run As` -> `Maven Install`.
 4. Right click the project and select `Run As` -> `Maven Build...` then run the goal `liberty:install-server`.
-5. You should see the following in the console: `CWWKZ0001I: Application JAXWSWebSample started in XX.XX seconds.`
+5. You should see the following in the console: `Application JAXWSWebSample started in XX.XX seconds.`

-In your browser, enter the URL for the application: http://localhost:9131/JAXWSWebSample/ (where port 9131 assumes the httpEndpoint provided in the sample server.xml has not been modified).
-There are 7 scenarios for different JAX-WS features in the left.
-You can navigate each scenario to experience these features.

 ## Running with Maven